-Each DMH facility will provide its Local Disaster Plan to local and regional emergency medical services for their information and use.
-As warranted, DMH facilities may seek ambulance transportation support via local or regional emergency medical services should an evacuation become necessary.
-This effort will be coordinated between the local facility and the local Emergency Medical Services (EMS) lead agency and Civil Defense (EMA) as early as possible particularly for clients who require ambulance evacuation.
-All facilities should attend mitigation meetings convened by Civil Defense (EMA.)
+Each Department of Mental Health program will provide its Local Disaster Plan to local and regional emergency medical services for their information and use.
+As warranted, DMH programs may seek ambulance transportation support via local or regional emergency medical services should an evacuation become necessary.
+This effort will be coordinated between the local program and the local Emergency Medical Services (EMS) lead agency and Civil Defense (EMA) as early as possible particularly for clients who require ambulance evacuation.
+All programs should attend mitigation meetings convened by Civil Defense (EMA.)
 DMH will also explore the use of ambulance services through contracts that have already been established by the Mississippi Department of Health for those services during a disaster.

-Law Enforcement Agencies
+Law Enforcement and Fire Response Agencies

-All DMH facilities will provide its Local Disaster Plan to local, county, and state law enforcement agencies as warranted.
-Working in concert with these entities, the facilities will maintain regular communication before, during, and after a natural disaster or manmade incident as dictated by the nature of such events.
+Each DMH program will provide its Local Disaster Plan to local, county, and state law enforcement agencies as warranted.
+Working in concert with these entities, the programs will maintain regular communication before, during, and after a natural disaster or manmade incident as dictated by the nature of such events.